groboclown/nightjar-mesh/README.md

 For the purposes of this document, the phrase **service mesh** refers to the set of services that communicate with each other through private channels.
 Normally this is called a "cluster", but that word is avoided here because of the many different AWS services that have their own meaning of the word (i.e. an ECS cluster, which is very different).
 It's possible to run multiple service meshes that communicate with each other, but these should communicate only through public routes.

-Envoy manages the **data mesh**, which refers to the control of the flow of network traffic between the services within the service mesh.
+Envoy manages the **data plane**, which refers to the control of the flow of network traffic between the services within the service mesh.
 The Envoy Proxy documentation describes all the goodness that the tool provides.
 Nightjar gives you the flexibility to adjust the Envoy configuration to suit exactly your needs.

-The **control mesh** manages the configuration of the data mesh.
-Normal documentation on control meshes with Envoy Proxy refer to a dynamic configuration of Envoy wih another service managing it.
+The **control plane** manages the configuration of the data plane.
+Normal documentation on control planes with Envoy Proxy refer to a dynamic configuration of Envoy wih another service managing it.
 For Nightjar, the configuration is currently done through a static configuration file, though eventually this should be replaced with a proper service to provide uninterrupted traffic flow.

-**Nightjar** refers to the control mesh tool, while **nightjar-mesh** refers to the Nightjar docker sidecar, the network topology, and the AWS resources used in the construction of the mesh.
+**Nightjar** refers to the control plane tool, while **nightjar-mesh** refers to the Nightjar docker sidecar, the network topology, and the AWS resources used in the construction of the mesh.

 ## How It Works

 You configure the Nightjar container to run inside an [ECS Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html), along with a single service container.
 The Nightjar container runs the Envoy proxy, and is considered a "sidecar" container here.
-The service must be configured to send all traffic to other services in the mesh to the Nightjar container.
+The service must be configured to send all traffic to other services in the service mesh to the Nightjar container.
 Inbound traffic to the service comes from the Nightjar containers running in the other services.

 You configure the Nightjar container with two sets of properties:

 * The local service name.
 This tells Nightjar to not handle traffic sent to this local container.
-It also indirectly tells Nightjar which mesh it belongs to.
+It also indirectly tells Nightjar which service mesh it belongs to.
 * The other cluster names.
 If you split your network into multiple clusters, then each of the other clusters is defined by name and can direct traffic directly within the other networks.
-This is completely optional; if you prefer to have the other clusters have a separate mesh, then you need to have the services connect directly to the other meshs' gateway proxies.
+This is completely optional; if you prefer to have the other clusters have a separate service mesh, then you need to have the services connect directly to the other mesh's gateway proxies.

 To setup the services, you need to register your tasks using AWS Cloud Map (aka Service Discovery) using SVR registration.
 This makes available to Nightjar the service members and how to connect to them.